bolt/docs/source/menus.md

 	{{ menu() }}
 </pre>

-If you have more than one menu, use it's name to make sure you get the intended one:
+If you have more than one menu, use its name to make sure you get the intended one:

 <pre class="brush: html">
 	{{ menu('foo') }}